codahale/lockstitch-go/design.md

    For IND-CPA security, the protocol's state must include a probabilistic value (like a nonce) and for IND-CCA security, use [`Seal`/`Open`](#sealopen).

----

 ### `Seal`/`Open`

-`Seal` and `Open` operations extend the `Encrypt` and `Decrypt` operations with the inclusion of a 128-bit authentication tag with the ciphertext.
+`Seal` and `Open` operations extend the `Encrypt` and `Decrypt` operations with the inclusion of a 128-bit authentication tag.
 The `Seal` operation verifies the tag, returning an error if the tag is invalid.

 ```text
 function Seal((transcript, S), label, plaintext):